 While we may be more preoccupied with snow and cold rather than wind at the moment in Europe and the States, it’s well worth taking stock of where we are and where we want to go, and how sure we are of getting there!

-The United Kingdom and Germany also set record highs for wind energy last year, with the global fall in oil prices seemingly having little effect on wind into power conversion.
-And of course China is playing catch-up with a rapid push toward wind.
+The United Kingdom and Germany also set record highs for wind energy last year, with the global fall in oil prices seemingly having little effect on the wind into power conversion.
+And of course, China is playing catch-up with a rapid push toward the wind.
 By the end of 2013, China had an installed capacity of more than 90 gigawatts.

 But there’s always the ever-present question of how to deal with “down-days” when the wind is too strong or too mild to be harvested.
 The intermittent nature of wind has always represented major challenges for operators of wind farms and transmission and distribution grids.
 Everyone (especially grid operators) demand stability.